Joshualaycoh/joshualaycoh/README.md

 ### 💼 About Me

-👨‍💻 🛠️ Joshua, a humble engineer of industry, now venturing beyond the familiar workshops, eager to explore the winding paths and hidden wonders of the web development realm.
+👨‍💻 🛠️ A humble engineer of industry, now venturing beyond the familiar workshops, eager to explore the winding paths and hidden wonders of the web development realm.
 ---

 ### 🚀 What I’m Up To